Meanstreak (character): Fictional character biography

 After Xi'an's defection to the Theatre of Pain, as well as the return of La Lunatica, Henri is approached by Halloween Jack, the latest persona of Jordan Boone.
 Together they travel to Las Vegas to enact revenge on the new heads of the Synge casino and children of Noah Synge, Desdemona and Lytton.
 They easily break in and take over the casino, gaining access to not only the bank accounts of the Synges, but also the rest of the Greater Nevada Syndicate.
 Henri helps Jack build a Virtual Unreality projector which, when activated, begins warping Nevada and fusing it with alternate dimensional energies.
-Doom arrives, having recently installed himself as President of the U.S., and quarantines Las Vegas, leaving Jack to lord over the twisted city.
+Doom arrives, having recently installed himself as President of the US.
+He quarantines Las Vegas, leaving Jack to lord over the twisted city.
 After deciding to leave, Henri encounters an alternate dimensional creature (later identified as "Zoomers") at high speed, though it disappears when he slows down, noticing that Krys had arrived.
-She tells him of Xi'an's treachery and they depart together to help the other X-Men raid the Theatre of Pain's Floodgate facility.
+She tells him of Xi'an's treachery, and they depart together to help the other X-Men raid the Theatre of Pain's Floodgate facility.

-After taking down Floodgate Henri and the other X-Men are installed as the protectorate of Halo City, a new mutant city-state created by Doom.
-Meanstreak once again maintains his background role, helping patrol the streets and help keep the peace.
-Toward the end of the book's run Meanstreak encounters the Zoomers again, outside of the Las Vegas anomalous Zone.
-They end up surrounding him, drawing him into their dimension where he collides with the ground and is left unconscious.
-Due to the book's sudden cancellation, Henri's fate is unknown, though he does make a brief cameo in the imprint ending paperback 2099: Manifest Destiny.
+After taking down Floodgate, Henri and the other X-Men are installed as the protectorate of Halo City, a new mutant city-state created by Doom.
+Meanstreak once again maintains his background role, helping patrol the streets and keep the peace.
+Later, Meanstreak encounters the Zoomers again, outside of the Las Vegas Anomalous Zone.
+They surround him, drawing him into their dimension, where he collides with the ground and is left unconscious.
+Due to the series' sudden cancellation, Henri's fate is unknown, though he does make a brief cameo appearance in the imprint ending paperback 2099: Manifest Destiny.

 Powers and abilities

 Henri Huang possesses enhanced speed, stamina, reflexes, and thought process.
-Meanstreak was fast enough to break the sound barrier, if he pushes himself though only for small periods of time or cover vast distances.
-His body heals and metabolize edibles at the same incredible rate, but oddly, he does not seem to need more than average sustenance.
+Meanstreak is capable of breaking the sound barrier, if he pushes himself though only for small periods of time or cover vast distances.
+His body heals and metabolizes at the same incredible rate, but oddly, he does not seem to need more than average sustenance.

 He is a technological genius, able to manipulate most computer systems with ease.